DataDog/dogstatsd-ruby/README.md

 Starting with version 5.0, `dogstatsd-ruby` employs a new threading model where one instance of `Datadog::Statsd` can be shared between threads and where data sending is non-blocking (asynchronous).

-When you instantiate a `Datadog::Statsd`, a companion thread is spawned.
+When you instantiate a `Datadog::Statsd`, a sender thread is spawned.
 This thread will be called the Sender thread, as it is modeled by the [Sender](../lib/datadog/statsd/sender.rb) class.
 You can make use of `single_thread: true` to disable this behavior.

 This thread is stopped when you close the statsd client (`Datadog::Statsd#close`).
 Instantiating a lot of statsd clients without calling `#close` after they are not needed anymore will most likely lead to threads being leaked.